ravirun/misfit-ravi/README.md

 ## Topic Overview

-An evergreen satirical exploration designed for mega creator (1m+ followers), focusing on satire of humanity's selective memory.
+An evergreen satirical exploration designed for mega creator (1m+ followers), focusing on why we romanticize failed ideas.

 ---